-Lembert Dome Trail is a 3.8 mile heavily trafficked out and back trail located near Yosemite National Park, CA that offers scenic views and is rated as moderate.
+Lembert Dome Trail is a 3.8 mile heavily trafficked out and back trail located near Yosemite National Park, California that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking, trail running, and horses and is accessible from June until October.
 Horses are also able to use this trail.

 Directions from Arch Rock Entrance: Drive northward into the park toward the Yosemite Valley.
 Turn left on to Big Oak Flat Road and travel almost 9.5 miles to Tioga Road.
 Turn right on to Tioga Road and travel 39 miles to Tuolumne Meadows.
 Turn left on to the dirt road that leads to the Lembert Dome/Glen Aulin Trailhead.
 Walk east from the parking area to the trailhead, which is behind the restrooms.